-not liable for statutory damages or attorney's fees under this Act if the secured obligation was satisfied prior to the effective date of this Act.
+3. Payoffs prior to effective date of this Act.
+Under subsection (c), the secured creditor is not liable for statutory damages or attorney's fees under this Act if the secured obligation was satisfied prior to the effective date of this Act.
 Liability for statutory damages and attorney's fees under this Act is limited to situations where payoff occurred following the effective date of this Act.

 At present, existing mortgage satisfaction statutes in many states impose penalties upon lenders who fail to record timely satisfactions.
-These statutes would continue to apply to a lender

-3. Payoffs prior to effective date of this Act.
-Under subsection (c), the secured creditor is
+These statutes would continue to apply to a lender that received full payment of a mortgage obligation prior to the effective date of this Act but failed to record a timely satisfaction.

-- 4. Servicer's liability as "secured creditor."
+4. Servicer's liability as "secured creditor."
 In many cases, secured creditors will delegate responsibility for servicing mortgage loans, including the responsibility to record satisfactions of security instruments.
 In these cases, the Act treats the servicer as a "secured creditor," and the landowner thus could hold the servicer liable under the terms of the Act.
 Such delegations of authority do not automatically relieve the delegating secured creditor of its obligations under the Act.
-Nevertheless, a delegating secured creditor may be able to plead and prove its compliance with reasonable procedures as a defense to liability under Section 205, if the secured creditor had issued timely directions to its servicer to submit for recording a satisfaction and the servicer failed to do so. - 5.
-Disputes over whether full performance received.
+Nevertheless, a delegating secured creditor may be able to plead and prove its compliance with reasonable procedures as a defense to liability under Section 205, if the secured creditor had issued timely directions to its servicer to submit for recording a satisfaction and the servicer failed to do so.

+5. Disputes over whether full performance received.
 Under the Act, the secured creditor must submit a satisfaction for recording only if it has received full payment or performance of the secured obligation.
 The mere existence of a dispute over the balance of the secured obligation does not by itself toll the applicable 30-day grace periods established by this section.
-If the secured creditor does not submit a satisfaction for recording within 30 days, the secured creditor bears the risk that a court might later conclude that the landowner did in fact tender full payment of the secured obligation and that the secured creditor should have recorded a satisfaction. - 6.
-Fees for preparing and recording satisfaction.
+If the secured creditor does not submit a satisfaction for recording within 30 days, the secured creditor bears the risk that a court might later conclude that the landowner did in fact tender full payment of the secured obligation and that the secured creditor should have recorded a satisfaction.

+6. Fees for preparing and recording satisfaction.
 This Act leaves undisturbed any existing laws with respect to the secured creditor's ability to charge a fee for the preparation and recording of a satisfaction.
-Statutes in some states authorize the lender to charge a specified or reasonable fee to cover expenses of preparation and recording, while statutes in other states obligate the lender to provide the satisfaction without charge. - 7.
-Landowner entitled to damages.
+Statutes in some states authorize the lender to charge a specified or reasonable fee to cover expenses of preparation and recording, while statutes in other states obligate the lender to provide the satisfaction without charge.

+7. Landowner entitled to damages.
 Under the Act, the "landowner" is the person entitled to collect actual and/or statutory damages in the event that a secured creditor fails to record a timely satisfaction.
 In this context, this means the landowner at the time of the secured creditor's failure to record a timely satisfaction.
 For example, suppose that Heinsz owns Blackacre, a home that is subject to a mortgage held by First Bank.
 Heinsz sells the home to Waldman.
 At the closing, Heinsz pays to First Bank the amount necessary to satisfy the balance of the mortgage debt, but First Bank fails to record a satisfaction within the 30 days following closing.
 For purposes of First Bank's liability under this section, Waldman is the landowner.